lazdotdigital/discrypt/README.md

 ### How to use

-- After installation, a DM with someone on the Discord website.
+- After installation, open a DM with someone on the Discord website.
 You will notice an alert popup.
 - Once the page is fully loaded and you are ready to enable discrypt, press `ctrl+d`.
 - Open your armored private key file, then optionally enter a passphrase (your key and passphrase are only stored in memory).
 - You will notice your public key pop up.
 Copy it, paste it into the chat box, then hit enter.
 The person you are DMing should do the same.